← home

 Task runners

-One feature of task runners is that they allow you to invoke arbitrary shell commands via simple shorthands.
+One feature of task runners is that they allow you to invoke arbitrary shell commands or scripts via simple shorthands.
 For example, running taskrunner lint might invoke the linter using a complicated list of configuration arguments.

 Another feature is that they keep track of dependencies between commands.
 For example, if you run taskrunner test, the task runner might run taskrunner build before the test command so that your tests run against the most recent version of your project.
-This dependency tracking is particularly useful for codebases with multiple packages.
-In such a codebase, if you have an application that depends on a library, taskrunner build application might have taskrunner build library as a dependency.

 Task runners might allow you to implement special handling for changes to particular types of files.
 For example, when a package manager’s lockfile changes, the task runner might invoke the package manager to determine which packages have been affected by the change, and only consider the lockfile to be changed in the input sets for tasks that correspond to the affected packages.
+Similarly, task runners may be able to integrate with build systems or package managers to generate sets of input files for certain types of tasks.

 Current popular task runners include moonrepo and Turborepo.